leuname1s/votacion/README.md

 # votacion
-Survey system on a LAN with a server
+voting system on a LAN using a central server